-In case where $\mathcal A\neq 2^\states$, the corresponding lower probability is said to be partially specified.
-An important example of partially specified lower probability is \emph{probability interval model (PRI)} \cite{decampos:94, weic:01}, where the domain $\mathcal A$ only contains singletons and their complements.
-A more conventional way to introduce a probability interval is by a pair of mappings $l, u\colon \states \to \RR$, such that $l\le u$.
-Here, $l(x)$ is interpreted as the lower probability of $\{ x\}$ and $u(x)$ its upper probability.
-The notion of coherence applies to this case analogously.
-Conjugacy relation $u(x) = \upr(\charf{x}) = 1-\lpr(-\charf{x}) = 1-L(\{x\}^c)$, implying $L(\{x\}^c) = 1-u(x)$, now allows us to regard probability intervals as lower probabilities with the domain $\mathcal A = \{ \{x \}\colon x\in\states\} \cup \{ \{x \}^c\colon x\in\states\}$.
-In general, we will denote a PRI model by an ordered pair $(l, u)$, and where needed, it will be interpreted as a partially specified lower probability $L$ with the domain $\mathcal A$.
-Credal sets corresponding to lower probabilities and probability interval models will be respectively denoted by $\cset(L)$ and $\cset(l, u)$.
+In the case where $\mathcal A\neq 2^\states$, the corresponding lower probability is said to be partially specified.
+An important example of a partially specified lower probability is \emph{probability interval model (PRI)} \cite{decampos:94, weic:01}, where the domain $\mathcal A$ contains only singletons and their complements.
+A more conventional way to introduce a probability interval is to have a pair of mappings $l, u\colon \states \to \RR$, such that $l\le u$.
+Here $l(x)$ is interpreted as the lower probability of $\{ x\}$ and $u(x)$ as the upper probability.
+The notion of coherence applies analogously to this case and is assumed throughout this paper unless explicitly stated otherwise.
+The conjugacy relation $u(x) = \upr(\charf{\{x \}}) = 1-\lpr(-\charf{\{x \}}) = 1-L(\{x\}^c)$, which implies $L(\{x\}^c) = 1-u(x)$, now allows us to regard probability intervals as lower probabilities with the domain $\mathcal A = \{ \{x \}\colon x\in\states\} \cup \{ \{x \}^c\colon x\in\states\}$.
+In general, we will denote a PRI model by an ordered pair $(l, u)$, and interpret it as a partially specified lower probability $L$ with the domain $\mathcal A$ if needed.
+Credal sets corresponding to lower probabilities and probability interval models will be denoted by $\cset(L)$ and $\cset(l, u)$, respectively.